-Many homes were left flooded and without power as Hurricane Irene ripped through the Garden State.
-The Category 1 hurricane has since been downgraded to a tropical storm but left its mark on the residents in West Orange.
+Many homes were as Hurricane Irene ripped through the Garden State.
+The Category 1 hurricane has since been but left its mark on the residents in West Orange.

 "We're hanging in there, we did OK overall," said Mayor Robert Parisi.
 He said the township was mainly struggling with power outages, flooded homes and few structural damages caused by falling trees.
 As of yet, no serious injuries have been reported, he said.

 "A lot of us were fearing worse but it's still pretty bad.
 We thought it would linger a little bit longer but it got out quicker than we thought.
 The fact that it got out of here quickly gives us a chance to go back to normal," said Parisi.

 Jessica Glicker, public information officer for the township, said at least 15 homes were damaged from fallen trees but that officials are still assessing the total damage.